alirezafarid/network-simulation/Experiments/Part1-Uniform-MajorMinor/README.md

   * Peer-follow-similarity
   * Peer-distance

-Also, We manually created the results of best case and worst case strategies to use them as a yardstick for othe strategies.
+Also, We manually created the results of best case and worst case strategies to use them as a yardstick for measuring the performance of  other strategies.